Protect Your Oral Health

 If your infection is still in the gingivitis stage, we can usually eliminate it with scaling and root planing.
-Also known as a deep cleaning, this procedure involves using specialized dental tools to remove plaque from below your gum line.
+This treatment acts as a deep cleaning and involves the use of specialized dental tools to remove plaque from below your gum line.
 By seeking treatment early, you can avoid serious consequences like tooth loss and deep pockets in your gum tissue.

 As gum disease progresses, it will cause your gum tissue to pull away from your teeth, creating spaces known as periodontal pockets.
 These pockets are problematic because they allow bacteria to thrive and expose the roots of your teeth.

-To perform a gum graft, Dr. Shlafer will use healthy gum tissue from another part of your mouth or a donor source and graft it to the receding areas.
-This will restore the health and appearance of your gums, while guarding against further infection.
+To perform a gum graft, Dr. Shlafer will use healthy gum tissue from another part of your mouth or a donor source and attach it to the receding areas.
+This will restore the health and appearance of your gums while guarding against further infection.

 LANAP® Laser Treatment

-A pain-free, minimally invasive alternative to traditional surgery, LANAP laser treatment is changing the field of periodontics.
+A pain-free and minimally invasive alternative to traditional surgery, LANAP laser treatment is changing the field of periodontics.
 Using the specialized PerioLase® MVP-7™ laser, Dr. Shlafer can target bacteria and infected gum tissue with unmatched precision.

-Unlike traditional surgery, there’s no need to cut into your healthy tissue, allowing you to heal faster with little to no discomfort.
-Best of all, LANAP treatment also stimulates regeneration so your gums can return to full health.
+Unlike traditional surgery, there’s no need to cut into your healthy tissue, allowing you to heal faster and with little to no discomfort.
+Best of all, LANAP treatment also stimulates regeneration, so your gums can return to full health.

-For patients who feel that they have a “gummy” smile, crown lengthening will remove excess gum tissue to reveal more of your natural teeth.
-In addition to enhancing the appearance of your smile, this treatment helps to prevent gum disease by reducing the depth of pockets in your gums.
+For patients who feel that they have a “gummy” smile, crown lengthening can remove excess gum tissue to reveal more of your natural teeth.
+In addition to enhancing the appearance of your smile, this treatment also helps to prevent gum disease by reducing the depth of pockets in your gums.

-The procedure only takes about an hour and Dr. Shlafer will use local anesthetic to ensure you don’t feel any pain.
-By the time you leave our office, you’ll be able to enjoy all the benefits of a healthy and beautiful smile.
+The procedure only takes about an hour and Dr. Shlafer will use a local anesthetic to ensure you won’t feel any pain.
+By the time you leave our Farmington Hills office, you’ll be able to enjoy all the benefits of a healthy and beautiful smile.